8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 Rudrapur online was my first startup experience.
 How it started is an interesting story.

-Within a few months of starting our IT Company, we realized the demand for IT Services in a small city were not as high as we expected.
+Within a few months of starting our IT Company, we realized the demand for IT Services in a small city was not as high as we expected.

 I mean, you could sell the usual website and make some money but Rudrapur was never the place to grow the business to the next level.